patriciajuana/frontend-portfolio/README.md

 # frontend-portfolio

-This template should help get you started developing with Vue 3 in Vite.
+This is my personal frontend portfolio, built with Vue 3 to showcase my skills, projects, and experience in web development.
+The site is designed for performance, responsiveness, and a smooth user experience.

 ## Recommended IDE Setup